Tomas53/VinTask/README.md

 Classes representing shipment products with properties like size, provider, and date.

 ### DiscountContractRule
-Interface that defines the contract for discount rules.
+Interface that defines the contract for discountRules rules.
 Different rule implementations determine how discounts are calculated.

 ### DiscountStateTracker
-Tracks the monthly discount usage to enforce discount caps.
+Tracks the monthly discountRules usage to enforce discountRules caps.

 ### ShipmentPriceService
 Provides pricing information for different shipping providers and package sizes.

 ### ShipmentDiscountCalculator
-Applies discount rules to products and calculates the final discount amount.
+Applies discountRules rules to products and calculates the final discountRules amount.

 ### ShipmentManager
 Manages the process of handling shipments and applying discounts.